stravalib/stravalib/docs/contributing/development-guide.md

 :::{tip}
 Stravalib uses lazily loaded entities when returning results from endpoint such as activities that may include multiple response objects in the return.
-As such, a mocked call to {py:func}`stravalib.client.Client.get_activities` will not actually initiative a get response until you try to access the first object returned in the {py:class}`stravalib.client.BatchedResultsIterator` object.
+As such, a mocked call to {py:func}`stravalib.client.Client.get_activities` will not actually initiate a get response until you try to access the first object returned in the {py:class}`stravalib.client.BatchedResultsIterator` object.
 :::